mattsteadman/mattsteadman.github.io/_posts/2022-05-13-python-notes.md

 permalink: Python-notes
 description: "Some interesting things I've learned about Python recently"
 ---
-I've recently been learning a lot about Python.
-Here are some interesting things I've learned recently.
+I've been learning a lot about Python recently.
+Here are some interesting things I've learned.

 - What's the difference between `@classmethod` and `@staticmethod`? `@classmethod` gets it's class (`cls` by convention) as an implicit first argument.
 This means that it can modify class state if it wants.
 Static methods can't do this.